-When you run a simulation with particles in ANSYS Fluent, have you ever wondered what happens when a particle hits a wall?
-Does it bounce off?
+When a simulation with discrete particles is run, the physical behavior of particles hitting a wall must be defined.
+Does the particle bounce off?
 Does it stick?
-Or does it just disappear?
-The answer to these questions is controlled by DPM boundary conditions.
+Or does it simply disappear?
+The answers to these questions are controlled by DPM boundary conditions.

 Contents

-This is the most important job of DPM boundary conditions: they tell Fluent exactly how a particle should behave when it reaches a boundary zone.
-The choice you make can completely change your simulation results.
-In ANSYS Fluent, you have several types of particle boundary conditions to choose from, including:
+ToggleTo achieve an accurate multiphase result, the particle-wall interaction must be correctly set.
+These boundary conditions tell the solver how a particle behaves when it reaches a surface zone.
+The choice made here completely changes the simulation results.
+In ANSYS Fluent, several types of particle boundary conditions are available, including:

-If you are interested in seeing practical examples and learning through hands-on tutorials, we invite you to explore our comprehensive DPM CFD simulation projects in the CFDLAND shop.
+If you are interested in seeing practical examples and learning through prepared tutorials, we invite you to see our comprehensive DPM CFD simulation projects in the CFDLAND shop.

 How to Set DPM Boundary Conditions in ANSYS Fluent